ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

 "Your host mother asked me to meet with you," said Hero.
-Brent and Hero were eating at a French-themed restaurant in the quiet area south of Zhongxiao East.
+Brent and Hero were eating at a French-themed restaurant in the quiet area south of Zhongxiao East Road.

 "There are issues with your lateness to school," said Hero.
-He looked away from Brent to slurp his French Onion soup.
+He lowered his head to slurp his French Onion soup.

-Brent felt annoyed because he wanted Hero to be different.
-At the exchange student orientation, Hero had spoken with gravity, looking like a movie character with his thick glasses and weird structured shirt.
+Brent wanted Hero to be different from the other Rotarians.
+At the orientation, Hero had spoken with gravity, looking like a movie character with his thick glasses and weird structured shirt.

-Brent explained that he needed to write his college application essays, that he was going to apply for a special scholarship.
+Brent explained that he was staying up late writing his college application essays, that he was going to apply for a special scholarship.
+That's why he was late.

-"Nevertheless, your teachers and fellow students feel disrespected," said Hero.
+"Still, your teachers and fellow students feel disrespected," said Hero.

 "I'm sorry about that," said Brent.

-Hero looked at Brent thoughtfully as the waiter poured him a glass of wine.
+Hero looked at Brent thoughtfully as the waiter poured a glass of wine.

 "You are being very foolish, I think," said Hero finally.
 "Why are you here?
 In Taiwan?"

-Brent was suddenly very aware of his body, staring at Hero's wine glass.
+Brent was suddenly very aware of his body, ashamed, staring at Hero's wine glass.

 "I want to learn Mandarin," said Brent.
-He repeated himself in Mandarin.
+He repeated himself clumsily in Mandarin.

 "I'll help you," said Hero.

 ---

-Early in December, Hero invited Brent to a health club on the top floor of the Fuxing Sogo department store.
-Children were running around the lobby, each holding a craft project made from card stock and evergreen boughs.
+Early in December, Hero invited Brent to a health club on the top floor of the aquamarine Fuxing Sogo department store.
+Children were running around the lobby, holding disintegrating craft projects made of evergreen boughs and pasta.

 The pool was surprisingly large and cold.
 After a short swim, Brent joined Hero in the long, narrow steam room, empty except for two grey-haired men speaking